vieiragcv/code-quiz/README.md

 - stop quiz when timer reaches 0 and alert user - COMPLETE!

-- locally store user name with the score - PENDING!
+- locally store user name with the score - COMPLETE!

 - Finalize styling on all divs  - PENDING!

 - create "promptHighScore" function. creates divs and listed items from local storage  - PENDING!

 - block option to click on butons after a selection is made  - PENDING!
-.